muka/servioticy-mgr/README.md

 servioticy-mgr
 ==============

-Minimal service manager for servioticy
+Minimal service manager for servioticy.

+Intended to be used with https://github.com/servioticy/servioticy-vagrant

 **Not stable, but works**